stomp/stomp-spec/src/stomp-specification-1.1.md

 ## Server Frames

-The server will, on occasion, send frames to the client (in additional to the initial `CONNECTED` frame).
+The server will, on occasion, send frames to the client (in addition to the initial `CONNECTED` frame).
 These frames may be one of:

 * [`MESSAGE`](#MESSAGE)